 This honey oatmeal cookies recipe was originally published in 2012 and re-published in 2020 with new step-by-step photos and video.

-Hello everyone, we’re happy to be sharing this cookie cookbook with you.
-It’s now available!
+Hello friends, we’re happy to be sharing this cookie cookbook with you.
 Nancy Baggett’s Simply Sensational Cookies cookbook is out and we photographed and styled all the recipes.
 Did we gain any weight during the shoot?
 Absolutely yes.
 How much did we gain?
-We’re not supposed to share because we signed a super duper secret contract and it’s all part of the job.
+We’re not supposed to share because we signed a super duper secret contract and it’s all part of the job. 😉

 How can we not gain a few pounds?
 Not only were we photographers and stylists, we were taste testers for all the ones that needed a photograph.
 Yes, each cookie needed to pass our quality control before it hit the set and trust us, it’s so hard to name a favorite.
 It’s a tough job, all this cookie eating, but someone has to do it and we’re always ready for cookbook challenges that come our way.